Common cause of a pipe blockage.

 To avoid a blockage at a wash-hand basin bath or a shower.
 The aim is to restrict the amount of hair and soap that goes down the plughole.
 A standard bath plug has circular holes that will capture objects that exceed a specific size.
 The buildup of fragments such as hair that does not dissolve will have to be manually removed.
 Rather than adding force and sending the obstruction further down, the pipework.

-Depending on what caused the blockage will determine whether a chemical unblocker will work.
+Depending on what caused the blockage?
+Will determine whether a chemical unblocker will work.
 If the treatment used does not shrink, dissolve or soften the obstructing material.
-Into a form where it easy to wash away.
+Into a form where it is easy to wash away.
 You may not get the expected result.
 Before using a sanitary cleaning product, the instruction should be read carefully.
+This will instruct you on personal protection and how to best used to remove a blockage